PablosGon/scib-technical-test/README.md

 npm install
 ng s
 ## Environment file
 The .env file was pushed just for the review.
 This would not happen in a real scenario.
+This file also includes the connection settings for the database, if needed.